Article Quick Links

 - Repeat for additional URLs where you want the Campaign to be triggered.

 For a more personalized interaction with the webpage visitor, you can attach the code snippet provided to any object on your webpage.
-For example, use code to trigger a Campaign whenever a customer hover over a specific object with their mouse.
+For example, use code to trigger a Campaign whenever a customer hovers over a specific object with their mouse.
 Learn more about Ada Embed2.

 Click to set the Campaign's trigger frequency,